Zandrr/Zandrr.github.io/_posts/2014-04-26-Introduction-to_APIs.md

 {% endhighlight %}

  The first thing we did was create a variable called app that is equal to express.
-This means that we now have an application that can utulize the express framework.
+This means that we now have an application that can utilize the express framework.

  Next we tell our app to *use* body_parser.
 Don't worry about the details for now, just know that it allows us to do POST requests.